-89 years ago the story of Mary Poppins and the Match-Man was published for the first time – in Christchurch’s afternoon The Sun newspaper.
+Almost a century ago, the story of Mary Poppins and the Match-Man was published for the first time – in Christchurch’s afternoon newspaper, The Sun.

-But how did the story of the world’s most famous nanny find its way first into a Christchurch newspaper?
-To answer this we need to delve into the early life of an Edwardian Australian girl: Mary Poppins’s creator, P. L. Travers.
+But how did the story of the world’s most famous nanny first find its way into a Christchurch newspaper?
+To answer this, we need to delve into the early life of an Australian girl, Mary Poppins’ creator, P. L. Travers.

 Helen Lyndon Goff aka Pamela Lyndon Travers

 Pamela Lyndon Travers was, by her own making, an enigmatic figure.
 Born in 1899, she was christened Helen Lyndon Goff but called ‘Lindy’ for short.
 She was the oldest of three daughters born in the port town of Maryborough, Queensland where her father, Englishman Travers Robert Goff, was the Bank Manager.

 Goff’s career had him regularly transferring around the small country towns of northern NSW and Queensland.
 The young family had little chance to settle and establish roots.
 It is said that he developed a heavy drinking habit which likely contributed to his early death at age 43 when Lindy was just seven years old.

 As a small child, Lindy’s mother, Margaret Agnes Morehead, had also lost her father and brother within days of each other, so the passing of her husband had a profound impact upon her.
 She very nearly ended her own life.